rahkum96/Movie-Recommendation-System/README.md

   - Correlation:
   - Cosine simalarity :
     - Similarity is the cosine of the angle between the 2 vectors of the item vectors of A and B
-    - Similarity is the cosine of the angle between the 2 vectors of the item vectors of A and B
+    - Closer the vectors, smaller will be the angle and larger the cosine

 ## Dependencies
 ```